 [†]The Casting of Nickel Silvers.
 M. Ballay and R. Chavy (Met.
 Ind.
 (Lond.), 1936, 48, (12), 347-351; (13), 375-378, 389; also Rev. Nickel, 1936, 7, (1), 2-14; and Cuivre et Bronze, 1936, 9, (72), 3-21).-Read before the Congrès International des Mines, de la Métallurgie, et de la Géologie appliquée (this paper is not being printed in the official report of the Congress).
 The principal properties of and specifications for nickel brasses are summarized, and the defects commonly met with in castings of these alloys are described.
 Laboratory and foundry tests were carried out to determine the best conditions for obtaining sound castings.
-In the former, the fuel was town gas, and heavy contains small quantities of gas, high temperature (1300°-1350° C.) melting and superheating are recommended.
+In the former, the fuel was town gas, and heavy oil furnaces or coke crucible furnaces were used in the latter.
+When the alloy contains small quantities of gas, high temperature (1300°-1350° C.) melting and superheating are recommended.
 Gas absorption is very different in the three types of firing.
 The addition of a reducing metal, as manganese or aluminium, before casting gives freedom from blow-holes.
 A large number of practical recommendations are given as to the make-up of the charge, use of fluxes, charging, melting, casting, gas elimination, moulding sand, and moulding.
 21 references are given.-J. H. W.